Microsoft Reveals New Xbox Scarlett To Be Released For Sale In 2020, Kicking Off New Console Generation

 With speculation wildly suggesting that the Xbox Scarlett would signify the birth of a new console line-up, making it the ninth console generation officially, there is a lot riding on the success of a flagging Xbox brand.
-Inquisitr recently reported on stated sales numbers for both the Sony Playstation 4 and the current iterations of the Xbox One, showing a huge gulf between the two in units sold in Sony’s favour.
+Inquisitr recently reported on stated sales numbers for both the Sony PlayStation 4 and the current iterations of the Xbox One, showing a huge gulf between the two in units sold in Sony’s favor.
 In 2017 alone, the PS4 outsold the XB1 by a ratio of over 2:1.

 The documents seem to imply that the Xbox Scarlett project would result in a console that is a more balanced and upgraded version of the contemporary Xbox One X or XB1X, the performance model of the Xbox family.
-Currently able to play games in a native 4k, with full HDR and increased processing power, the XB1X is the enthusiasts console of choice, particularly for graphically intensive first person shooters such as Call of Duty: WW2 and Halo 5: Guardians, along with the upcoming Halo 6.
+Currently able to play games in a native 4k, with full HDR and increased processing power, the XB1X is the enthusiast’s console of choice, particularly for graphically intensive first-person shooters such as Call of Duty: WW2 and Halo 5: Guardians, along with the upcoming Halo 6.

 Scarlett would presumably build atop that base, and the rebalancing – according to Gamespot – would correct what Spencer indicated was an “out of whack” relationship between CPU and GPU, likely referring to too much focus on either the CPU or GPU without realizing the strain the other component is put under in modern gaming, a lack of synergy in other words.